- In The Community

 - Volunteer Opportunities

 Indiana University Health Ball Memorial Hospital was founded in 1929 as both a teaching hospital and regional tertiary referral center.
-We've introduced healthcare to underserved populations and geographic areas such as Upland, New Castle and Hartford City and given consumers choices in their healthcare.
+We've introduced healthcare to underserved populations and geographic areas such as Jay County, New Castle and Hartford City and given consumers choices in their healthcare.

 IU Health Ball Memorial Hospital has 1.2 million square feet of facilities and offers an array of services.
 The IU Health Ball Memorial Cancer Center provides Intensity Modulated Radiotherapy (IMRT), Stereotactic Radiosurgery, and clinical trials supported by the National Cancer Institute.
 IU Health Ball Memorial Hospital has property tax payments of approximately $750K per year.